Empower Digital Leaders

 - Discourse forum

-Victor created a weekly newsletter, Tekiota (http://tekiota.com/ ), to share how-to's and tech tips with the teachers, but each newsletter also includes a “Tip of the Hat”, an award that recgonizes teachers for extraordinary work.Moving forward, Tom is interested in also creating a shared space where outstanding teaching and learning can be shared with the whole community with the Shekou International School Share Center (http://share.sis.org.cn/) being one such inspiration.
-There are many possible uses for this including: sharing exemplar lessons, sharing outstanding student work, notes and recaps from parent meetings, and technology tips for teachers.
-I imagine this to be started by the coach initially, gradually including teachers to contribute as they can.
+I founded Tekiota (http://tekiota.com/ ) to share how-to's and tech tips, and each newsletter also includes a “Tip of the Hat”, an award that recognizes colleagues for extraordinary work.Moving forward, Tom is interested in also creating a shared space where outstanding practices can be shared with the whole community.
+There are many possible uses for this including: sharing exemplar processes, sharing outstanding work, notes and recaps from meetings, and technology tips for users.
+I imagine this to be started by the coach initially, gradually including other innovators to contribute as they can.

 For real-time information, social media is great for sharing experiences, practices, and technology integration.
 Twitter and Instagram are used by all to make learning visible using the hashtag #KAStw.